Chris Walker (wrestler): Global Wrestling Federation (1991)

 A month later Walker made his debut with the Global Wrestling Federation, a nascent promotion with an ESPN deal that had formed in the aftermath of the dissolution of World Class.
 Entering the GWF's Television Title tournament, the young wrestler competed barefoot and was dubbed "Conan" Chris Walker.
 He upset Doug Summers in the second round on June 28, 1991.
 As the tournament progressed over the next 24 hours, he would defeat Makhan Singh by disqualification and pin Rip Rogers.
 The Patriot defeated Walker in the finals to win the GWF Television Championship.
-In July he entered the GWF's North American Tag Team title tournament after forming a partnership with Shawn Simpson.
+In July he entered the GWF's North American Tag Team title tournament after forming a partnership with Steve Simpson.
 After winning four tournament matches, they defeated Rip Rogers and Scott Anthony on July 27 to win the tag-team championship, give Walker his first title.
 In November 1991, Walker jumped to the World Wrestling Federation and his partner subsequently lost the tag team title in a handicap match against The California Connection (John Tatum and Rod Price) later that month.